gcallah/MiscWriting/trinity.md

 in a fashion similar to how Sayers had used art, while lecturing on computer science.
-As I taught my students the Sieve of Eratosthenes (an algorithm to identify prime numbers, first described by Eratosthenes in the third century BC, I described the sieve verbally, then I had them "run" the sieve on paper, then program it in Visual Basic.
+As I taught my students the Sieve of Eratosthenes (an algorithm to identify prime numbers, first described by Eratosthenes in the third century BC).
+I described the sieve
+verbally, then I had them "run" the sieve on paper, then program it in Visual Basic.